tinymce/tinymce-docs/modules/ROOT/pages/editor-and-features.md

----
-layout: default
-title: Cloud deployment of editor & plugins
+# Cloud deployment of editor & plugins
-description_short: Learn how to set up the TinyMCE editor via the Cloud or migrate from a self-hosted environment.
+:description_short: Learn how to set up the TinyMCE editor via the Cloud or migrate from a self-hosted environment.
-description: Learn how to set up the TinyMCE editor via the Cloud or migrate from a self-hosted environment.
+:description: Learn how to set up the TinyMCE editor via the Cloud or migrate from a self-hosted environment.
-keywords: tinymce cloud script textarea apiKey
+:keywords: tinymce cloud script textarea apiKey
----

 {{site.cloudname}} is the easiest way to integrate {{site.productname}} and upgrade to premium plugins.